ramaneswaran/vulnerable-backend/docs/guidelines.md

 state = {
     htmlCon = "<script>alert("will not be executed")</script>"
 }
-// so undet the main component render function
+// so under the main component render function
     return(
         <React.Fragment>
         <div>{thid.state.htmlCon}</div>